masif2002/AZ-900-notes/README.md

 ### Zero Trust Security Model
 * Just In Time (JIT) Model: You request for permissions only when you need it
 * Just-Enough-Access (JEA): Least previlege principle
+* The three principles of zero trust are: verify explicitly, use least privilege access, and assume breach

 ### Role Based Control Access
 * Roles in Azure are similar to GCP.
 They are permissions binded to users